hiddendestroyer1945/leet/README.md

 Installation
 Clone the repository using git clone [https://github.com/hiddendestroyer1945/leet.git](https://github.com/hiddendestroyer1945/leet.git`)
-Run the script using(leet to text transilation) python leet-text.py Run the script using(text to leet transilation) python text-leet.py
+Run the script using(leet to text transilation) python3 leet-text.py
+Run the script using(text to leet transilation) python3 text-leet.py

 Example Use Cases
-Translate a sentence: python text-leet.py "Hello World" Translate a paragraph: python text-leet.py "This is a test paragraph."
+Translate a sentence: python text-leet.py, Then after enter the text.
+After the translation, enter the 'exit!' to quit this program.
+Translate a paragraph: python text-leet.py, Then after enter the paragraph.
+After the translation, enter the 'exit!' to quit this program.
-Translate a leet sentence: python leet-text.py "#4110uu uu021cl"
+Translate a leet sentence: python leet-text.py, Then after enter the leet text.
+After the translation, enter the 'exit!' to quit this program.
-Translate a leet paragraph: python leet-text.py "This is a test paragraph."
+Translate a leet paragraph: python leet-text.py, Then after enter the leet paragraph.
+After the translation, enter the 'exit!' to quit this program.

 Contributing
 Feel free to modify and improve the program.
 Pull requests are welcome!